daniel-dihardja/team-io/README.md

 // client joins a team
 client.emit('joinTeam', {teamId: 'abc', memberId: 'm1'});

-// from now on, missed notification while a client is disconnected, will be resended after reconnection
+// from now on, the last missed notification while a client is disconnected, will be resended after reconnection

 ```